Midterm issues: Taxes (E - 64)

 In hindsight, we underestimated the influence of corporate lobbyists.
 With no explanation or apparent justification, dozens of expired or expiring tax preferences were “extended” by the BPBA.

 SAFE’s dissatisfaction with the BPBA and path forward suggestions were communicated in personalized notes to the president and his budget director, the top leaders of Congress (Ryan – Pelosi – McConnell – Schumer), House Ways and Means Chairman Kevin Brady (in Brady’s case, focusing on the sneaky restoration of special interest tax breaks), and others.
 SAFE to DC: Please fix this problem, 2/26/18.
 Sad to say, none of the addressees acknowledged our comments let alone taking corrective action.
+[Update: The president did subsequently respond to our letter, and his response has been duly posted.
+We never did hear from any members of Congress.]

 B. Dueling assessments – Republicans point to generally upbeat economic results (e.g., annualized GDP growth of 4.2% in the 2nd quarter of 2018) as evidence that (1) the tax cuts (which will impact tax returns filed in 2019 and are already affecting tax withholding & estimated tax payments) and (2) regulatory cutbacks are working as promised.
 Trump says strong economic growth proves “historic” turnaround, Dave Boyer, Washington Times, 7/27/18.